MiniFate/MiniFate/chapters/02-world-building.md

 making them perfect.
 They're just a starting point.
 You can come back and change them during character creation, or even after the story is underway!

+> <!--Do we need more of an intro?
+Like "We'll build an example world, example
+> characters, and use them to show you how to play..." ?-->
+>
+> We decide to be sky pirates in a steampunk fantasy world.
+We want magic,
+> sword fights, and swashbuckling adventures in a world of intrigue where they
+> can never be sure if they're the conman or the mark.
+We write down the
+> following two Aspects:
+>
+> - Genre: \aspect{Steam-Powered Swashbuckling on the Seven Seas}
+> - Trouble: \aspect{A Puppet-Master is Pulling All the Strings}
+>
+> In the next chapter we'll build our characters; from then on we'll use that
+> setting for examples.

 ## Scenes

 Your game will take place across a number of scenes that exist within the